TUD-CityAI-Lab/cityai-projects/master-projects/index.md

 ---

 ## Master Projects
-Openings and examples of master thesis projects at the CityAI Lab.
+Here, TUD students can find opportunities for doing their master thesis project at the CityAI Lab.

 ### Openings

-Slots for supervision of MSc students usually fill up rapidly, so be quick!
-We are always looking for highly motivated students who want to work with us on the intersections between (travel) behaviour modelling, machine learning, and urban (mobility) analytics.
+Slots for the supervision of MSc students usually fill up rapidly (especially in Q3).
+But we are always looking for highly motivated students who want to work with us on the intersections between (travel) behaviour modelling, machine learning, and urban (mobility) analytics.

 The ideal student for an MSc project at CityAI Lab has: